*The game referenced in this article is ‘The Tribez‘ offered by Game Insight UAB.

 Thus, value creation is fundamental to the practice of trade and thus business entirely.

 The Mansion is nice and generates 400 coins in rent.
 It is rather cheap (gold, food, and stone are easy to produce), and most players have purchased several such homes.

 Conversely, the Antique House creates only an additional 100 coins (500 coins total) but costs 45 diamonds — extremely difficult to find (usually only when advancing a level).
 Diamonds have classically been so difficult to find that players value them more than the antique home.
 Thus not every player invests in the antique house.

 What if Value Creation is Impossible?

-1) Cost Minimization – If one cannot increase the value of a resource, perhaps there are ways to minimize the cost.
+1) Cost Minimization – If one cannot increase the value of a resource, perhaps there are ways to minimize the cost / decrease the sacrifice required.
 Thus customers who were unwilling to pay the current sacrifice can now access a larger variety of resources.

 2) Value Capturing – Occurs where one party takes value that belonged to someone else.
 This is less ideal because it does not improve society, rather it simply shifts resources from A to B. It may however be a good strategy for improving social or selfish interests where one party’s benefit is preferred.

 Sometimes, trade and value created are expressed in mathematical terms: